awsdocs/amazon-eks-user-guide/doc_source/vertical-pod-autoscaler.md

    k8s.gcr.io/autoscaling/vpa-updater:0.10.0
    ```

    If you're pushing the images to a private Amazon ECR repository, then replace `k8s.gcr.io` in the manifests with your registry\.
 Replace *111122223333* with your account ID\.
-Replace *region\-code* with your AWS Region\.
+Replace *region\-code* with the AWS Region that your cluster is in\.
 The following commands assume that you named your repository the same as the repository name in the manifest\.
 If you named your repository something different, then you'll need to change it too\.

    ```
    sed -i.bak -e 's/k8s.gcr.io/111122223333.dkr.ecr.region-codeamazonaws.com/' ./deploy/admission-controller-deployment.yaml